Dotneteer/kliveide/packages/klive-emu/design/electron-processes.md

     - Local update in `emuStore` triggers update in `mainStore`. `mainStore` forwards updates to `ideStore`.
     - Local update in `ideStore` triggers update in `mainStore`. `mainStore` forwards updates to `emuStore`.
     - Updates are in a single transaction.

+## Virtual Machines

+All virtual machines (ZX Spectrum, Cambridge Z88, and future machines) run in the Emulator window's renderer process as a combination of JavaScript and WebAssembly code.
+- WebAssembly: virtual machine core implementation (CPU, memory, and other hardware emulation)
+- JavaScript: UI integration and machine execution loop management